Sunnyy922/NDVI_Maximum-Value/README.md

 > **procedure**
-1. using one file to do " .hdf to  .tif"; then exporting  .prm(projection data)
+1. use one file to do " .hdf to  .tif"; then export  .prm(projection data)
 2. modify the reprojection.bat
 3. run reprojection.bat